Bridgeconn/usfm-grammar/README.md

 - USFM validation
 - USFM to JSON convertor with 2 different levels of strictness
 - JSON to USFM convertor
+- CSV/TSV converter for both USFM and JSON
 - Command Line Interface (CLI)

 ### Try it out